16BitWonder/NX-Update-Checker/README.md

 Note however, that the application will run much slower while logging all operations it's making.

+The logs will be produced at the root of the SD as a file named `NXUC.log`

 ## Additional Information
 This app was specifically re-written to parse the versions.txt posted in the [nx-versions Repository](https://github.com/16BitWonder/nx-versions), if you provide a versions.txt with even a slightly different format it is likely this application will not parse it correctly.